doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Detaching documents
 -------------------

-A document is detached from an DocumentManager and thus no longer managed by invoking the ``DocumentManager::detach($document)`` method on it or by cascading the detach operation to it.
+You can make Doctrine stop tracking a document by detaching it from the ``UnitOfWork``.
+To do this, you invoke the ``DocumentManager::detach($document)`` method with the document.
 Changes made to the detached document, including removal of the document, will not be synchronized to the repository after the document has been detached.

-Doctrine will not hold on to any references to a detached document.
+Doctrine will discard all references to a detached document.

 Example: